marcammann/CSMapper/README.md

 ###Compound Attributes

-From time to time, one may need a compound attribute value.
-May it be a compound identifier, or whatever the need may be, CSMapper provides a mapper class `CSJoinMapper` which allows you to do just that.
+When a compound attribute value is applicable, may it be a compound identifier, or comparable example, CSMapper provides a mapper class `CSJoinMapper` which allows you to do just that.
 In the following scenario, let us pretend we need a compount value of the

 ####Example